georgenturner/viability-report/shell.md

 The investors presentation was submitted to the inquiry the day after it started, and so Mr Rhodes was not aware that the investors valuation was going to be revealed when he submitted his evidence.
 When that presentation was revealed, Mr Rhodes continued to hold that the figures in it were not relevant to a current day analysis of the scheme.

+Although it was not mentioned at the time, in response to a later complaint to RICS, Quod said that they had looked again at the figures and decided to stay with the origional valuation on the basis of one report which showed a decline prices on the South Bank in one month of 2013.

 What was the date of valuation in the investor's presentation?
-Unhelpfully, Mr Rhodes did not provide any date where he thought that value higher might be achieved, however, the clear inference was that in his view the valuation date was beyond November 2013.
+Unhelpfully, Mr Rhodes did not provide any date where he thought that value higher might be achieved, however, the clear inference from the defence deployed was that in his view the valuation date was beyond November 2013.

 This simply did not tally with the investors presentation itself, which listed the values as 'sales prices'.
 Another slide demonstrated that at the time the presentation was produced in February 2013, the developers were planning to put the new flats on the market in July of that year.
 At the time, they did not know that the decision would be called in, and so the planning permission delayed.

 The higher valuation of the flats in the investor's presentation, far from being a future valuation which took account of future price inflation, was in fact a valuation for a date before the valuation submitted to the planning authorities.

-Despite this, the inspector in the Shell Centre case fell for the ruse.
+Despite this, the inspector in the Shell Centre rejected the arguments put forward by objectors on the basis that BNP Paribas had signed off on the origional viability report.
+As professional surveyors BNP were to be trusted, and the evidence of mere amateurs was to be rejected.

 ## The real values